 - CSU applications can be submitted as early as October 1st.

-- FAFSA for financial aid goes online October 1.
+- FAFSA for financial aid goes online on October 1.
 FAFSA

 - Continue to take college tours and attend college meetings.